Branes and Representations of DAHA $C^\vee C_1$: affine braid group action on category: Introduction and Summary

 In this paper, we consider the target space $\X$ of 2d non-linear sigma-model to be the moduli space of flat $\SL(2,\bC)$-connections on a four-punctured sphere $C_{0,4}$ (a.k.a. the $\SL(2,\bC)$-character variety): \be \X = \MF(C_{0,4}, \SL(2,\bC))~. \ee This space is an affine \HK variety with a distinguished holomorphic symplectic form, which naturally fits into the framework of brane quantization.
 As proven in \cite{oblomkov2004cubic}, the algebra $\OO^q(\X)$ is the spherical subalgebra of the double affine Hecke algebra (DAHA) of type $C^\vee C_1$, which we denote \be \OO^q(\X)\cong \SH~. \ee The main objective of this paper is to apply the brane quantization framework to this space and provide compelling evidence for the equivalence \eqref{eq:functor0} between the $A$-brane category on $(\X, \omega_\X)$ and the representation category of the spherical DAHA of type $C^\vee C_1$.
+Note that in our example, the target space $\X$ is a real four-dimensional symplectic manifold.
+Due to dimensional constraints, no other coisotropic branes can exist besides the canonical coisotropic brane.
+Consequently, all other $A$-branes in this setting are necessarily Lagrangian and thus fall into the framework of the Fukaya category.

 DAHA was introduced by Cherednik \cite{cherednik1992double,cherednik1995double,Cherednik-book} as an underlying algebra for $q$-difference operators that govern multi-variable orthogonal special functions such as Macdonald polynomials.
 Building on this, a series of works \cite{Noumi1995,vD96,sahi1999nonsymmetric,sahi2000koornwinder,stokman2000koornwinder} developed DAHA of type $C^\vee C_1$, which is the main focus of this paper, as the algebra governing the Askey-Wilson polynomials \cite{askey1985some}.
 Associated to the $\SL(2,\bC)$-holonomies around the punctures, DAHA of type $C^\vee C_1$ depends on four deformation parameters $\boldsymbol{t}=(t_1,t_2,t_3,t_4)$.
 In \S\ref{sec:DAHA-CC1}, we review this algebra and its representations, especially the polynomial representation involving the Askey-Wilson polynomials.